-On my recent trip to Madurai, I decided to visit the 17th century built Thirumalai Nayakar Palace, a heritage structure I had never visited before, though I have been making an annual visit to Madurai for the last three decades!
+On my recent trip to Madurai, I decided to visit the 17th-century built Thirumalai Nayakar Palace — a heritage structure I had never visited before, though I have been making an annual visit to Madurai for the last three decades!
 Surprising isn’t it??

 Armed with google maps and my cousin in tow, on a gloomy day, I finally got to visit the Madurai Palace that eluded this Madurai born.

-Our self-guided tour to Thirumalai Nayakar Palace
+A self-guided tour of Thirumalai Nayakar Palace

 The morning scenes of a clean and buzzing ‘Thoonga Nagaram’ ( a city that never sleeps) gave us company as we meandered our way to the Thirumalai Nayakar Palace aka Nayak Palace.

 Soon, we found ourselves in a lane behind the Thirumalai Nayakar Palace and the unpredictable Google Maps suggested us to barge in through the compound wall of the palace by creating a hypothetical lane on its map!

 Thankfully, I found a lady who guided us to the actual entrance to the Nayak palace but not before letting us know that though she has been living in a lane behind the palace, she is yet to visit the Nayakar mahal.
 I found some solace in her words…

 We quickly purchased our entry tickets and made our way into the Madurai Palace , through its renovated gigantic entrance and the sight that welcomed us, took my breath away.